-SMILE stands for Small Incision Lenticular Extraction.
+SMILE stands for Small Incision Lenticule Extraction.
 It’s an elegant procedure that uses femtosecond laser technology to create two planar cuts inside the cornea that meet on the edges.
-Then that “lenticule” between the cuts is extracted by the surgeon through a small external cut.
+Then the lenticule extraction happens between the small external cuts made by the surgeon.
 (See figure below) SMILE for myopia (nearsightedness) received US FDA approval in late 2016, and myopic astigmatism was approved in late 2018.

 How Does SMILE Compare to LASIK?

 In my opinion, the essential outcome measure of a refractive procedure is the percentage of people achieving 20/20 or better uncorrected visual acuity.
 This is where the reported outcomes of SMILE fall short of existing modern technology such as LASIK, PRK, and ICL.
 Other outcome measures are contrast sensitivity, safety, and side effects such as glare/halo, dryness, and stability, but without excellent visual acuity, very few patients are pleased.